linode/manager/src/api/generic/README.md

 Redux store.
 This ids array can be used to iterate over the objects in the primary store, which are keyed by those ids.
 This function takes the current list of `ids`, and the current `state` for the resource, and must return a sorted list of ids.
-It's reccomended to use `Array.prototype.sort` on the ids array.
+It's recommended to use `Array.prototype.sort` on the ids array.

 Example, for `events`: